MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 ## The array sub-expression operator

 The array sub-expression operator creates an array from the statements inside it.
-Whatever the statement inside the operator produces, the operator will place it in an array.
+Whatever the statement inside the operator produces, the operator places it in an array.
 Even if there is zero or one object.

 The syntax of the array operator is as follows: